CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/BattlemapCombat.md

 # Battlemap Combat

-In Fogent, combat takes places on grided battle maps, with each square representing a 5 ft by 5 ft square.
+Combat takes places on grided battle maps, with each square representing a 5 ft by 5 ft square.

 ## Movement